python3statement/pycon-2017/proposal.md

 Audience
 ========

-Library authors, in particular library authors interested in releasing a version of their library that requires Python 3 without breaking Python 2 users' systems.
+Library authors.
+In particular, library authors who are interested in releasing a version of their library that requires Python 3 but do not wish to break users systems who continue to use Python 2.

 Users and developers of Python 2 libraries, who want to make sure their systems don't upgrade to incompatible versions of once-compatible packages.